 Without interpreting the data, applying it to the right processes at the right time, and profiting from the outcome, raw data is nearly worthless

 Being data-driven requires the generation of insights and the creation of context.
 For example, raw data might tell you that a certain job pays $15 per hour, but it takes wisdom to determine if such a job is viable for you.
 It is exactly the same in the corporate world: we cannot treat raw data as a silver bullet that will immediately solve our problems.
-Instead, we must be informed by that data; a data-driven company is one whose wisdom informs and contextualizes data in order to generate optimal outcomes that help power ahead of the competition.
+Instead, we must be informed by that data; a data-driven company is one whose wisdom informs and contextualizes data in order to generate optimal outcomes that help it power ahead of the competition.

-Yet in the maritime world, only a small proportion of companies are doing this, a claim supported by the fact that very few maritime companies have put an executive in charge of their data strategy.
+Yet in the nautical world, only a small proportion of companies are doing this, a claim supported by the fact that very few maritime companies have put an executive in charge of their data strategy.
 That level of oversight is essential if a company is to be truly data-driven and the benefits of that strategy are to be realized.
-Of course, such oversight can manifest in various different ways— it might be added to the CEO’s or a senior manager’s responsibilities, but it needs some form of commitment at that level if it is to be successfully implemented.
+Of course, such oversight can manifest in various different ways— it might be added to the CEO’s or a senior manager’s responsibilities, but it needs some form of commitment at a senior level if it is to be successfully implemented.

-Executives will no longer make decisions guided by data on unclear origin, and if a team or product line seems to be underperforming, improvement plans can be based on data insights rather than blind trial-and-error.
+Executives will no longer make decisions guided by data of unclear origin, and if a team or product line seems to be underperforming, improvement plans can be based on data insights rather than blind trial-and-error.

 Being data-driven also encourages upward reporting.
 In a data-driven organization, data is recognized as revealing facts that can be discussed and addressed without anxiety or favoritism.
-This ultimately reduces things like nepotism, as well as a variety of other negative practices that can slow a company’s development.
+This ultimately reduces things like favoritism, as well as a variety of other negative practices that can slow a company’s development.
 Best of all, once all those obstacles have been removed, it frees up time: time for more business development; more product design; more customer contact; more revenue.